 On a microscopic scale, however, the picture is not quite so rosy.
-The favoured few are not obliged - either individually or collectively - to hire the labour of any one of the dispossessed many.
-Consequently, no individual has the inalienable right of access to any of the country's economic resources in order to turn his labour into his needs of life - or into a wage with which he can buy his needs of life.
-As a result, any individual can be arbitrarily and undeservedly sentenced to a life of poverty.
+The favoured few are not obliged — either individually or collectively — to hire the labour of any one of the dispossessed many.
+Consequently, no individual has the inalienable right of access to any of the country's economic resources in order to turn his labour into his needs of life — or into a wage with which he can buy his needs of life.
+As a result, anyone can be arbitrarily and undeservedly sentenced to a life of poverty.

-Every human being - be he a member of the favoured few or the dispossessed many - equally brought nothing to this planet (and in particular, this country) upon his arrival, nor will he remove anything from it when he leaves.
+Every human being — be he one of the favoured few or the dispossessed many — equally brought nothing to this planet (and in particular, this country) upon his arrival, nor will he remove anything from it when he leaves.
 I therefore declare it right and just that, while he is here, he should have equal access to, and use of, what it provides.

 To this end, I declare that each individual should, by right of birth, for the duration of his working lifetime, be unconditionally deemed to own his fair share of the economic resources within the boundaries of his native country, for the purpose of transforming his labour into his needs of life.
 These should be regarded as his rightfully inherited capital to deploy as he sees fit.